Research Output per year

 FOR312 - Scene Examination and Management

 FOR411 - Honours Project

 ELE006 - Global Change

 ELE020 - Forensic Investigation

-Helen's research interests are fingerprint development and the use of forensic techniques in the investigation of wildlife crime.
+My research interests are fingermark development and identification, and the use of forensic science techniques to investigate wildlife crime.

-Helen is an Affiliate Member of the Chartered Society of Forensic Sciences - the accreditation body for the forensic science programme at Abertay.
+I am an Affiliate Member of the Chartered Society of Forensic Sciences - the accreditation body for the forensic science programme at Abertay.

-Helen's PhD involves consultation with representatives from the Partnership for Action Against Wildlife Crime (PAW), and the National Wildlife Crime Unit (NWCU).
+My PhD research involves consultation with representatives from the Partnership for Action Against Wildlife Crime (PAW) and the National Wildlife Crime Unit (NWCU).

-As a STEM Ambassador, Helen is actively involved with various science based activities throughout the year, aimed at children of primary school age to encourage them to consider studying science at secondary school and to have a career in science.
+As a STEM Ambassador, I am actively involved with various science based activities throughout the year, aimed at children of primary school age to encourage them to consider stuyding science at secondary school and to have a career in science.